On refined conjectures of Birch and Swinnerton-Dyer type for Hasse-Weil-Artin L-series: Abelian congruence relations and module structures

 {}(i) If $F$ is a ring class field of an imaginary quadratic field $k$ and suitable hypotheses are satisfied by an elliptic curve $A/\QQ$ and the extension $F/\QQ$, then the existence of a Heegner point in $A(F)$ with non-zero trace to $A(k)$ combines with the theorem of Gross and Zagier to imply that $e_{(1)} = 1$.
 This case will be considered in detail in \S\ref{HHP}.

 {}(ii) As a generalization of (i), if $F$ is a generalized dihedral extension of a field $F'$, $k$ is the unique quadratic extension of $F'$ in $F$, all $p$-adic places split completely in $k/F'$ and the rank of $A(k)$ is odd, then the result of Mazur and Rubin in \cite[Th.
-B]{mr2} combines with the prediction of ${\rm BSD}(A_{F/k})$(ii) to imply that $e_{(1)} = 1$.
+B]{mr2} shows the existence of a point in $A(F)$ that generates a free $\QQ[G]$-module.